Sohaib-Snouber/master_project_ws/src/UR5e_robotiq_gripper_RViz/README.md

 ros2 launch ur5e_robotiq_gripper_visualization view_ur5e_gripper.launch.py
 ```

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](/LICENSE) file for details.

 ## Acknowledgments